Gellybean/Mathfinder-Bot/README.md

 To create a character, use the [`/char`](https://github.com/Gellybean/Mathfinder-Bot/wiki/char) command with the `New` action.

-Once you character is created, you can update it using the `Update` action, as well as list your stats and expressions using [`/var`](https://github.com/Gellybean/Mathfinder-Bot/wiki/var)
+Once a character is created, you can update it using the `Update` action, as well as list your stats and expressions using [`/var`](https://github.com/Gellybean/Mathfinder-Bot/wiki/var)

 new char